gSchool/ada-CS-Fundamentals-Internship/02-linked-lists/02-linked-lists.md

 ## Overview

-An Array is an ordered, linear collection of data where each element sits next to the previous element.
-Because each element is of uniform size, and adjacent to it's neighboring elements, with some basic math, the interpreter or compiler can jump to any element in the array immediately.
-The interpreter takes the memory address of the 1st element of the array and adds the size of each element plus the index number of the sought element.
+Before diving into linked lists, let's remind ourselves how arrays work.
+An array is an ordered, linear collection of data where each element sits next to the previous element in memory.
+Because each element is of uniform size and adjacent to its neighboring element, with some basic math, the interpreter or compiler can jump to any element in the array immediately:  The interpreter takes the memory address of the element at index 0 of the array and adds the size of each element plus the index number of the sought element.

 ![ Array ](images/array.png)

-A Linked List is also a linear collection where one element is first, another second etc, but each element instead contans a _reference_ to the next element in the list.
-In that manner you could say that an element _points_ to the next item.
-A Linked List forms a series of nodes linked together like a chain in memory.
+Similar to an array, a linked list is also a linear collection where one element is first, another second, etc. The difference between a linked list and an array is how each element is stored in meory.
+Elements of a linked list are not necessarily stored in contiguous memory locations.
+Instead, in addition to the data it stores, each element contains a _reference_ to the next element in the list.
+In that manner we could say that an element _points_ to the nextelement in the linked list.
+Through these references, a linked list forms a series of nodes linked together like a chain in memory.

 ![Linked List Image](images/singly-linked-list.png)
 <!-- Image from https://en.wikipedia.org/wiki/Linked_list -->